 The long-term goal will be to explore how the use of wastewater testing to monitor public health could empower local, state, and federal officials to begin identifying drug threats before they proliferate, in order to deploy resources most effectively.

-Contact Aparna Keshaviah at AKeshaviah@mathematica-mpr.com with any inquiries about the symposium.
+Contact Aparna Keshaviah at AKeshaviah@mathematica-mpr.com with inquiries about wastewater testing or the symposium.